 Nonetheless the Making their Mark Forum, created by Komal Shah and Gaurav Garg, brought inequality facing women in the arts to the forefront.

-The forumn hosted a panelist guests from an array of backgrounds.
-A mixture of CEOs, artists, journalists and academics all speaking about the inequality currently facing women - The consensus that the art world was still falling short on equity for women artists.
+The forum hosted a panelist of guests from an array of backgrounds.
+A mixture of CEOs, artists, journalists and academics all speaking on the inequality currently facing women - the consensus that the art world was still falling short on equity for women artists.

-Shocking facts were discussed at the forum illustrating inequality in the rate of womens share of the art market.
+Shocking facts were discussed at the forum illustrating massive inequality in the rate of womens share of the art market.
 If it continues at the rate it is currently increasing, parity with men will not be reached until 2053.
-In terms of 21st Centuary feminism, this seems outrageously arachiac.
+In terms of 21st centuary feminism, this seems outrageously arachiac.

 Anecdotely, I asked Isobel Parry, third year Fine Arts student at Oxford Brookes’ University, about her exposure to female artists in her studies.
 She smiled and said, “Although our class is almost all girls, a lot of the artists we are taught about over the course are predominantly male.”